wevm/wagmi/site/cli/config/configuring-cli.md

 ## Async Config

-If the config needs to call async function, it can export a async function instead:
+If the config needs to call async function, it can export an async function instead:

 ::: code-group
 ```js [wagmi.config.js]